 The Artist-in-Residence program is open to both established and emerging artists, including writers, composers, sculptors and visual artists.
 All applicants must be 18 years of age or older.
 A committee of park staff will review application materials.
 All projects must abide by National Park Service policies.

 Expectations of the Artist:

-In return for their stay and a small stipend, the artist is asked to provide high quality digital Images of work within one year of the residency and the right to use those digital images in park media and presentations for education, outreach and marketing activities.
+In return for their stay the artist is asked to provide high quality digital Images of work within one year of the residency and the right to use those digital images in park media and presentations for education, outreach and marketing activities.
 The artist’s name will be cited in any use.
-Also, present a public educational program within the park during their residency and/or participate in other activities as agreed upon mutually with park staff.
+The artist may be asked to present a public educational program within the park during their residency and/or participate in other activities as agreed upon mutually with park staff.
 Artists are encouraged to showcase their work.
 Artists are not required to donate work to the park or to park partners.
 Should they choose to, the park cannot guarantee that the work will be displayed or stored in park facilities.

 How to Apply: